 Hon.
 Jeannie Ehaloak (interpretation): Thank you, Mr. Speaker. (interpretation ends) Good afternoon, my colleagues, and those that are watching.
-I rise today to wish my very dear older brother, Charlie Kidak, happy birthday.

-He's known in the community as Papa C. He has no children, he has no spouse, he's been single all his life, but he reminds me of my father who was very kind, very gentle, can't say "no" to anybody, no matter who it is.
-For those of you in Cambridge Bay watching, if you see him on the street, please wish him "Happy Birthday."
+I rise today to wish my very dear older brother, Charlie Ehaloak, happy birthday.
+He's known in the community as Papa C. He has no children, he has no spouse, he has been single all his life, but he reminds me of my father who was very kind, very gentle, can't say no to anybody, no matter who it is.

+For those of you in Cambridge Bay watching, if you see him on the street, please wish him a happy birthday.
 It would really warm his heart.
-So Happy Birthday, Charlie. (interpretation) Thank you, Mr. Speaker.
+Happy birthday, Charlie. (interpretation) Thank you, Mr. Speaker.